amysmerlick/Javascript-Quiz/README.md

 # _**Introduction**_
 ***
-Penn LPS Coding Bootcamp has assigned us with the task of creating our very own portfolio that can showcase our progress over the next 24 weeks.
-This portfolio has been quite challenging, as we had to build code from scratch.
-I used the tools I learned from the first 2 weeks of class.
-This portfolio was built using CSS techniques.
-I look forward to expanding my portfolio over the course of this bootcamp to track my progress.
+Penn LPS Coding Bootcamp has assigned us with the task of creating a timed, multiple choice, coding quiz.

 ***
 ### __Installation__